 - Fill out the form that pops up.
-You will need to provide a name, email address, and phone number as well as a preference between a mammal or a bird for the wet specimen.
+You will need to provide a name, email address, and phone number.

 - Each student needs to have a separate form filled out.
 If you are giving a ticket to the class as a gift, please provide the student’s information rather that your own.